Colon polyps

 • Write down key personal information, including any recent changes or stressors in your life.

-• Ask a relative or friend to accompany you to help you remember what the health care provider says.
+• Ask a relative or friend to go with you to help you remember what the health professional says.

 Questions to ask your doctor